 PRESENTATION The presentation box itself was outstanding; a plush black lacquered wooden box with a sporty yellow lining.
 Inside meticulously wrapped in plastic was the 20'000 FEET.
-I immediately picked it up to feel its weight; for a titanium diver it felt quite heavy, but considering its 6000 meter depth rating, it suddenly felt quite light, again.
+I immediately picked it up to feel its weight; for a Titanium diver it felt quite heavy, but considering its 6000-meter depth rating, it suddenly felt quite light, again.
 A quick turn of the bezel revealed a nice smooth 60-click cycle, the 20'000 FEET had arrived!

-IN THE BOX Included in the box was: its warranty card, a C.O.S.C certificate, an instruction manual, two strap changing tools, and a high quality articulated rubber strap with divers extension.
+IN THE BOX Included in the box was: its warranty card, a C.O.S.C certificate, an instruction manual, two strap changing tools, and a high quality articulated rubber divers strap with divers extension.

-Some additional paper work and certificates were also included; a copy of the 20'000 FEET’s pressure tank testing certificate from the University of Southampton's National Oceanography Center, a copy of the certificate from the Guinness Book of World Records awarded to the mechanical wrist watch with the highest depth-rating . . .
+Some additional paperwork and certificates were also included; a copy of the 20'000 FEET’s pressure tank testing certificate from the University of Southampton's National Oceanography Center, a copy of the certificate from the Guinness Book of World Records awarded to the mechanical wrist watch with the highest depth rating . . .

 And one additional item that was included was an insurance certificate.
 CHARMEX have insured each and every 20'000 FEET against theft for up to 2years from the date of purchase.
 I have never heard of a watch company doing this before, it’s a very nice touch; the icing on the cake of what was already a top-notch presentation.

-I take the 20’000 FEET for what it is; a rugged diving tool, utilitarian in its design, yet still refined and attractive.
+AESTHETIC You have to take the 20’000 FEET for what it is; a rugged diving tool, utilitarian in its design, yet still refined and attractive.
 The fact that it has been designed to function in one of the harshest and most extreme environments on earth has naturally reflected in its appearance.

 BEAUTY Aesthetics are subjective, we like what we like; beauty is in the eye of the beholder and all that, not everyone is going to find 28mm thick watch with a 10mm thick Sapphire crystal attractive let alone beautiful.
-This is a beast of a watch, but it does have some beautiful features such as its stunning domed Sapphire crystal and pearlescent silver-white dial that ever so slightly catches and reflects light and color.
+This is a beast of a watch, but it does have some beautiful features such as its stunning domed Sapphire crystal and its pearlescent silver-white dial that ever so slightly catches and reflects light and color.

-For a chronograph, the 20'000 FEET's dial is simple clean and uncluttered totally apt for a dive watch, however would it have benefited from larger hands?
+For a chronograph, the 20'000 FEET's dial is simple, clean and uncluttered totally apt for a dive watch, however, would it have benefited from larger hands?
 In my humble opinion slightly larger hands would have been more in keeping with it being a divers instrument.
 More lume could have been applied and the dial could have been more easily read at a glance.

 EXTREME MACHINE The 20'000 FEET is what one might call an extreme machine, it displays some pretty extreme design elements.
 Take its enormous domed case back, its imposing 10mm thick domed Sapphire crystal, its huge 25mm wide clasp or the 8mm thick PVD bezel that wraps around the crystal.
 Not your typical dive watch stats are they?
-However they add up to create a look that is both unique and pleasing to the eye; evocative of what one might expect from equipment used in oceanic exploration.
+However, they add up to create a look that is both unique and pleasing to the eye; evocative of what one might expect from equipment used in oceanic exploration.

-RUGGEDNESS The 20'000 FEET is great example where ruggedness meets refinement.
+RUGGEDNESS The 20'000 FEET is a great example where ruggedness meets refinement.
 It has all the ruggedness of serious off-road vehicle with the refinement a luxury car.
 The Range Rover of dive watches!

-AWESOME If you’ve taken the time to read this review then you’re probably already in the market for a 20'000 FEET or like many others have been struck by its sheer awesomeness, and can’t help but read every review or piece of news pertaining to it, but please understand this, I don’t use the word 'awesome', lightly, it's often misused, but finally along comes a watch that is truly worthy of such an adjective . . .
+AWESOME If you’ve taken the time to read this review then you’re probably already in the market for a 20'000 FEET or like many others have been struck by its sheer awesomeness, and can’t help but read every review or piece of news pertaining to it, but please understand, I don’t use the word 'awesome', lightly, it's often misused, but finally along comes a watch that is truly worthy of such an adjective . . .

 The 20'000 is an awesome watch with awesome capabilities, its staggering depth rating denoted by its name make this a watch not unrivaled, but certainly unmatched.